buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcConstructionMgmtDomain/Entities/IfcConstructionResource.md

 For crew, labour, subcontract, and equipment resources, this refers to _IfcQuantityTime_.

-For material resources, this refers to _IfcQuantityVolume_.
+For material resources, this refers to any valid dimensional quantity, such as IfcQuantityVolume, IfcQuantityArea, IfcQuantityLength, or IfcQuantityWeight.

 For product resources, this refers to _IfcQuantityCount_.